mooahmad/prestaconcept.github.io/presta-cms-core/technologies.md

 ## Sonata-Project

-PrestaCMS based all its administration system on [Sonata-Project][4] which have some of the most used Symfony2 bundle.
+PrestaCMS based all its administration system on [Sonata-Project][4] which have some of the most used Symfony2 bundles.

 It's well documented and have a great community behind.

 ## AngularJS

-To enhance our admin interface we integrate [AngularJS][5] which is a JavaScript MVW Framework.
+To enhance our admin interface we integrated [AngularJS][5] which is a JavaScript MVW Framework.

 ## Continuous integration / Code quality

 Here at PrestaConcept we do our best to make quality.
-That why PrestaCMS is plug on [Travis][6] for continuous integration.
+That why PrestaCMS is plugged on [Travis][6] for continuous integration.

-Code is tested with [PHPUnit][7], The [CMF testing component][8] and soon [Behat][9] for the administration interface.
+Code is tested with [PHPUnit][7], the [CMF testing component][8] and soon [Behat][9] for the administration interface.

 Code is parsed with PHPCodeSniffer on PSR2.